Recent Accounting Pronouncements (Policies)

 Accounting Policies Elected.
 The Company has elected to exclude all taxes assessed by a governmental authority from the measurement of the transaction price.

 Practical Expedients Utilized.
 The Company has elected to apply the new revenue guidance only to those contracts that were not completed contracts as of December 31, 2017 and considered contract modifications that occurred prior to January 1, 2018 as combined with the original contract.
 Subsequent to January 1, 2018, the Company will consider each modification separately in accordance with the new guidance.

 Significant Judgments.
 The Company estimates variable consideration at the most likely amount to which we expect to be entitled.
-The estimate of variable consideration and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of our anticipated performance and all historical, current and forecast information that is reasonably available to us.
+This estimate of variable consideration and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of our anticipated performance and all historical, current and forecast information that is reasonably available to us.

 Definition of a Business.
 As of January 1, 2018, the Company adopted the new guidance clarifying the definition of a business for determining whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 Upon adoption, the standard impacts how the Company assesses acquisitions (or disposals) of assets or businesses.
-The new accounting guidance had no material impact to our condensed consolidated financial statements for the three and nine months ended September 30, 2018, and we do not expect it to be meaningful going forward.

 Accounting Standards Not Yet Adopted